The show us a better way competition, which invited proposals for better ways of communicating public information, reports back on the winning entries

 Previous post on the Show us a better way competition

 More on representation: there are some previous posts on data mapping on this site.
-Read the rest of this entry »
+Continue reading Public data mapping

 “Google’s controversial Street View photo-mapping tool has been given the all clear by the UK’s privacy watchdog.